KNganLuong/KNganLuong/README.md

 ## Hi there 👋

-<h2 style="color:green" >🚀 Here is Kim-Ngan into the IT world.
+<h2 style="color:green" align="center" >🚀 Here is Kim-Ngan into the IT world.
 I am a Front-End Developer passionate about creating interactive and user-friendly web applications.
 Nice to meet you! 😊</h2>

 <a href="#" target="_blank">
   <!-- <img src="svg/knganluong.svg" width="1200" alt="knganluong-official" /> -->